igordejanovic/parglare/docs/parser.md

 grammar.

-## debug/layout_debug
+## debug/debug_layout

 This parameter if set to `True` will put the parser in debug mode.
 In this mode parser will print a detailed information of its actions to the standard output.
-To put layout subparser in the debug mode use the `layout_debug` parameter.
+To put layout subparser in the debug mode use the `debug_layout` parameter.
 Both parameters are set to `False` by default.

 For more information see [Debugging](./debugging.md)